 This last one is very important and sometimes can become the elephant in the room, so it’s best to name it and make it a part of your agenda.
 In building a culture of accountability, it's crucial that we get used to talking about why we're not completing some of our tasks or meeting our goals.
 Transparency and flexibility are key to a good working relationship.

 Ready to implement some tracking systems and monitor your progress?
-Check out the second part of this section on Results or download the PDF with the full article.
+Check out the second part of this section on Results.

 (And if it's all too much for you, feel free to get in touch.)